Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS: Introduction

-Our main contributions can be summarized as follows. \begin{itemize} \item The fundamental information-theoretic capacity/rate limits of RIS aided multi-user single-antenna networks are characterized and compared for NOMA and OMA employing different RIS configurations, where the dynamic RIS configuration is shown to be capacity-achieving. \item The optimal deployment of RISs is discussed and deployment strategies for different MA schemes are presented. \item Novel joint beamformer designs are proposed for RIS aided multiple-antenna NOMA networks, where beamformer based strategies and cluster based strategies are developed. \end{itemize}
+Our main contributions can be summarized as follows. \begin{itemize} \item The fundamental information-theoretic capacity/rate limits of RIS-aided multi-user single-antenna networks are discussed and compared for NOMA and OMA employing different RIS configurations.
+Notably, the dynamic RIS configuration is shown to be capacity-achieving. \item The deployment design of RISs is discussed and preferable deployment strategies for different MA schemes are presented. \item Novel joint active and passive beamformer designs are proposed for RIS-aided multiple-antenna NOMA networks.
+Specifically, beamformer-based strategies and cluster-based strategies are developed. \end{itemize}